mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 The one place where TinyPilot fell down was in upgrading the BIOS.
 TinyPilot can mount disk images like `.img` and `.iso` files, but it doesn't yet know how to share raw files with the target computer.
 When I needed to load the XX files for the ASUS BIOS upgrade, I shamefully put them on a USB thumbdrive instead of keeping it a pure TinyPilot build.
 But I hope to add that feature soon so that my next BIOS upgrade can be all TinyPilot.

-## Build issues

-### My first PSU was dead

-I got everything hooked up, and nothing.
-I've built several computers, and this is one of the worst feelings.
-You just have no feedback, and you have to go on a long hunt to find the defective part or the bad connection.

-I disconnected everything except for the PSU's cables to the motherboard and the power button.
-Still, no luck.
-I tried removing the RAM.
-Same thing.
-I tried re-seating the CPU.
-Same thing.

-Finally, I took apart my 2017 homelab VM server and connected its PSU to the NAS motherboard.
-It powered on!
-So, I successfully identified the problem as a defective PSU.
-I ordered a replacement of the same model, and it powered on

-Success!
-But there was no video output.
-This led to the next issue...

-### Is this BIOS version incompatible?
+## Is this BIOS version incompatible?
 Or am I an idiot?

 I got the system to power on, but there was no video display.
 Oh no!
 Did I misunderstand what was required for the motherboard's on-board video to work?

 After some research, I saw some comments that the ASUS Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
-I remember seeing that during parts selection, and I breezed by it.
-I've done BIOS updates in the past, and they're no big deal.
-I didn't think about how I'd do a BIOS when I _don't have a CPU_.
+I recalled breezing by that warning when I was selecting parts.
+"I've done BIOS updates," I thought.
+They're no big deal!
+I didn't consider how I'd do a BIOS _without a CPU_.

 I caught a lucky break when I realized the Ryzen 7 CPU from my [2017 homelab VM server](/building-a-vm-homelab-2017/) was compatible with the ASUS Prime A320 [from BIOS version 0212](https://www.asus.com/us/Motherboards-Components/Motherboards/PRIME/PRIME-A320I-K/HelpDesk_CPU/).
 I borrowed the CPU and GPU from that server, and I got my new NAS server to boot!